karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 ## Finding your way around core (the standard library)

 Let's take a look at how to do some different things using the standard library that comes with Odin.
-The standard library is essentially a bunch different packages that you find in `<odin_compiler_dir>/core`
+The standard library is essentially a bunch of different packages that you find in `<odin_compiler_dir>/core`

 Like I said earlier, I really recommend that you pull in `<odin_compiler_dir>/core` into your text editor so that you can search for words and symbols in there.
 The code in the standard library is very readable and you can learn a lot from it!